D iabetes is a condition that can

 Type 2 results from insulin resistance, a condition in which cells fail to use insulin properly, sometimes combined with an absolute insulin deficiency.

-Type 3 (gestational diabetes) occurs when pregnant women without a previous diagnosis of diabetes develop a high blood glucose level.
+Gestational Diabetes occurs when pregnant women without a previous diagnosis of diabetes develop a high blood glucose level.
 It may precede development of type 2.

 WHAT IS DIABETES?